k0swe/adif-json-protobuf/README.md

 Date/times are represented by specialized data types, which means ADIF's `QSO_DATE` is combined with `TIME_ON`, and similarly `QSO_DATE_OFF` with `TIME_OFF`.

+I have not included most of ADIF's enumerations.
+Programs using this schema should still respect those enumerations, but putting those into a codified schema makes it prohibitively difficult to accommodate e.g. new political boundaries and new operating modes.

 ## Should I use it?

 This is an unofficial extension of ADIF and does not yet have any community support, which is